CorySanin/openrct2-ffa-plugin-suite/README.md

 Kicks players for performing too many griefy actions too quickly.

+## ffa-ip-ban

+Set a player's group to IP-BAN and they will be kicked and blocked from reconecting until the ban expires.
+Watch as they try to reconnect but to no avail!
+The default ban time is 60 minutes but can be adjusted in `plugin.store.json` via `ip-ban.timeout`.

 ## ffa-cheat-toggle

 Toggles 4 cheats on launch (disable vandilism, plants don't age, disable all breakdowns, and ride value doesn't decrease), and keeps grass clear.